Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Duality in spectral sequences

-and:
+and

 vanishes.
-Thus $\langle-;-\rangle$ factors through the quotient map to give rise to a well define bilinear product:
+Thus $\langle-;-\rangle$ factors through the quotient map to give rise to a well-define bilinear product

-The morphisms $(\df^{p,q}_r)_{p,q,r\in\N}$ and $(\partial_{p,q}^r)_{p,q,r\in\N}$ are factorisations of $\df$ and $\partial$ respectively.
+The morphisms $(\df^{p,q}_r)_{p,q,r\in\N}$ and $(\partial_{p,q}^r)_{p,q,r\in\N}$ are factorisations of $\df$ and $\partial$, respectively.
 Hence, they are adjoints of each others for the new pairings.
-By definition of the dual filtration, the pairings ${\langle-\,;-\rangle}$ defined on ${E_0^{p,q}(A)\otimes_\F E^0_{p,q}(A^*)}$ are non-degenerate for all $p,q\in\N$.
-Moreover, the fundamental property of spectral sequences, the one that enables us to compute a page as the cohomology (or homology) of the preceding, allows us to repetitively use the Universal Coefficients Theorem\footnote{c.f. \cite{Car-Eil_hom_alg} Theorem 3.3a p.114.} and deduce that all the pairings are non-degenerate.
-We should emphasise that we only considered finite dimensional chain and cochain complexes of vector spaces. \end{proof}
+By the definition of the dual filtration, the pairings ${\langle-\,;-\rangle}$ defined on ${E_0^{p,q}(A)\otimes_\F E^0_{p,q}(A^*)}$ are non-degenerate, for all $p,q\in\N$.
+Moreover, the fundamental property of spectral sequences, namely the one that enables us to compute a page as the cohomology (or homology) of the preceding one, allows us to repetitively use the universal coefficients theorem, \textit{cf.} \cite[Theorem 3.3a]{Car-Eil_hom_alg}, and deduce that every pairing is non-degenerate.
+We should emphasise that we only considered finite-dimensional chain and cochain complexes of vector spaces. \end{proof}